Sources: Knicks center Joakim Noah to undergo rotator cuff surgery

 Noah will be suspended for the first 12 games that doctors deem him healthy to be activated next season.

 His continued deterioration leaves the Knicks’ salary cap strangled with the $54 million owed him over the next three seasons.
-Noah joined the Knicks in July with hopes of rekindling his partnership with Derek Rose in New York, but Rose’s season was stopped short with knee surgery too.
+Noah joined the Knicks in July with hopes of rekindling his partnership with Derrick Rose in New York, but Rose’s season was stopped short with knee surgery, too.

 Noah averaged five points and 8.8 rebounds in 46 games this season for the Knicks, who are 30-51 – and finishing ahead of only Orlando, Philadelphia and Brooklyn in the Eastern Conference.